whitmo/gunicorn/README.md

 # How to configure the charm

-To deploy a charm with this subordinate it must minimaly:
+To deploy a charm with this subordinate it must minimally:

  1. Provide the wsgi interface.
  2. Set the `working_dir` relation variable in the wsgi hook.